xxgreg/dart_postgresql/roadmap.md

     can be implemented as: class RecordingSocket implements Socket. and passed into the settings object specified above.
   - The mock socket can then use this data to replay the conversation.

-## Read about binary transfer mode
-  - figure out how important this is to support.
-  - This is used for extended queries, i.e. prepared statements, not simple queries.
-    Probably don't need to implement this yet.

 ## Write performance tests